-It is normal for pupils – the black part in the center of our eyes – to dilate and constrict to improve our vision.
+It is usual for pupils – the black part in the center of our eyes – to dilate and constrict to improve our vision.

-At night when it’s dark they dilate to let more light in, and when it’s light they constrict and become smaller in size, allowing us to always have the optimal amount of light for the best vision possible.
+At night when it’s dark, they dilate to let light in.
+When it’s light, they constrict and become smaller in size, allowing us to always have the optimal amount of light for the best vision possible.

 Animals’ eyes work the same way, including cats’ eyes.
-But, what if your cat’s eyes are always dilated?
-Constant dilation is commonly a sign of hypertension, but could also be an indication that they are blind, are experiencing chronic pain, or have another underlying health condition.
+But what if your cat’s eyes are always dilated?
+Unfortunately, constant pupil dilation is not a good sign!
+It is commonly a sign of hypertension but could also indicate that they are blind, are experiencing chronic pain, or have another underlying health condition.